byronwhitlock-google/cloud-setup-docs/README.md

 - **State File:** This blueprint utilizes a Google Cloud Storage (GCS) backend to store the Terraform state file.
 Cloud Setup usually creates a GCS bucket for you as part of generating this blueprint.
 If the bucket in your `backends.tf` file does not point to a valid GCS bucket, you will need to create one yourself.
 See the Bootstrap step in the Appendix.

 - **Git repository:** Code should be committed to a git repository such as GCP Secure Source Manager,  GitHub, AzureDevOps or similar depending on your needs.
-For detailed instructions, see Git Repository in the appendix
+For detailed instructions, see Git Repository in the appendix.

 - **Update Variables:** Verify the `cloud-setup.auto.tfvars` file contains your desired organization ID and billing account number.
   ```terraform